A New Lotka-Volterra Model of Competition With Strategic Aggression -- Civil Wars When Strategy Comes Into Play: Constant strategies

+In the case $ac\neq1$, i.e.~when $\mathcal{M}$ is the stable manifold of a saddle point, the properties of $\mathcal{M}$ stated in Theorem~\ref{thm:dyn} follow from the general theory of dynamical systems (see e.g. \cite{dynsyst}).

-More precisely, one can say that the curve~$\mathcal{M}$ in Theorem~\ref{thm:dyn} is the stable manifold of the saddle point~$(u_s,v_s)$ when~$0<ac<1$, and of the saddle point~$(0,0)$ when~$ac>1$.
-The case~$ac=1$ needs a special treatment, due to the degeneracy of one eigenvalue, and in this case the curve~$\mathcal{M}$ corresponds to the center manifold of~$(0,0)$, and an ad-hoc argument will be exploited to show that also in this degenerate case orbits that start in~$\mathcal{M}$ are asymptotic in the future to~$(0,0)$.
+Instead, the case~$ac=1$ needs a special treatment, due to the degeneracy of one eigenvalue, and an ad-hoc argument will be exploited to show that also in this degenerate case orbits starting in~$\mathcal{M}$ are asymptotic to~$(0,0)$ in the~future.

 As a matter of fact,~$\mathcal{M}$ acts as a dividing wall between the two basins of attraction, as described in~(iv) of Theorem~\ref{thm:dyn} and in the forthcoming Proposition~\ref{prop:char}.

 Moreover, in the forthcoming Propositions~\ref{lemma:M} and~\ref{M:p045} we will show that~$\mathcal{M}$ can be written as the graph of a function.
 This is particularly useful because, by studying the properties of this function, we gain relevant pieces of information on the sets~$\mathcal{B}$ and~$\mathcal{E}$ in~\eqref{DEFB} and~\eqref{DEFE}.